DawnPaladin/blog/_posts/2021-12-22-Rewarding-work.md

 This is what the best kind of work is like.
 If money wasn't a problem -- if all your financial needs were taken care of -- what would you want to do?
 Games are fun, but you will get tired of them if that's all you do.
 What kind of work engages you and gets you into that state of flow where you're joyfully pushing the limits of your own capability?

 The question feels almost impossibly idealistic.
 The kinds of things we love doing best usually aren't the things people are paid well for.
 I love writing; my wife loves creating art with needle and brush; neither of these is known for paying well.
 Yet the vision of developing a skill we enjoy and working in a state of flow every day is too beautiful to discard.
 I treat it as a north star, sailing toward a goal I will never completely reach.
-But Motivator-Hygiene theory describes the goal very clearly: get a job that fulfills your motivators and doesn't trip your hygiene flags.
+But Motivator-Hygiene theory at least describes the goal clearly: get a job that fulfills your motivators and doesn't trip your hygiene flags.
 And don't confuse one for the other.

 Realistically, you probably won't be able to 100% both checklists; you will need to decide how much of each one you're willing to sacrifice to improve the other.
 In my case, writing full-time would satisfy my motivators well, but I don't think it would pay enough to sustain me.
 Front-end web development pays better, and its mix of creativity and abstract thought is also quite satisfying.
-I could earn more money by switching to back-end web development or artificial intelligence, but those fields aren't as visually creative; I don't think I would find them satisfying, so I'm sticking to front-end web development.
+I could earn more money by switching to back-end web development or artificial intelligence, but those fields aren't as visually creative; I don't think I would find them satisfying, so I'm sticking to front-end web dev.

 Much of this chapter warns against putting money first.
 The author has had lots of students who used hygiene factors to choose their careers.
 They figured they'd take care of money first, and once they had that covered they would pivot to something meaningful.
 This is a trap.
 As your salary goes up, typically your lifestyle does too.
 After all, why shouldn't you enjoy the fruits of your labor?
 But once you've paid off your student loans, provided a comfortable foundation for your family, and established a high-flying lifestyle, switching to a career that doesn't pay as well becomes really painful.
 Going from being rich but aimless to fulfilled but poor -- and taking your family with you -- is too difficult a leap for most people.

 > The point isn't that money is the root cause of personal unhappiness.
 It's not.
 The problems start occurring when it becomes the priority over all else, when hygiene factors are satisfied but the quest remains only to make more money.

-> ...The pursuit of money can, at best, mitigate the frustrations in your career -- yet the siren song of riches has confused and confounded some of the best in our society.
+> The pursuit of money can, at best, mitigate the frustrations in your career -- yet the siren song of riches has confused and confounded some of the best in our society.
 In order to really find happiness, you need to continue looking for opportunities that you believe are meaningful, in which you will be able to **learn new things, to succeed, and be given more and more responsibility to shoulder.**

 Christensen wouldn't put it in these terms, but he's talking about leveling up.
 The reason the leveling-up mechanic has spread from Dungeons & Dragons to the majority of modern gaming is because it's so deeply satisfying.
 You start doing something you're not very good at, you practice it, and you get better.
 This is _intrinsically_ rewarding: even if you're not getting paid for it, mastering something feels good.
 The best games have smooth progression curves: you learn new things and are given new challenges at just the right rate -- not too easy, not too hard.
 When we're asked to perform too far beyond our skill level or prevented from moving onto challenges we're ready for, work stops being rewarding.